kgruiz/PythonPotrace/Docs/COutline.md

 ```c
 extern int optopt;
 ```
-Set to the option character that causes an error (unrecognized options).
+Set to an option character which was unrecognized.

 ### Functions
 #### `getopt`